Shriya0712/hello-world/README.md

 # hello-world
 my first project
-hii shubh
-its first project on git.
+its my first project on git.